Exponentiation: Zero exponent

-The case of 0^{0} is more complicated.
+The case of 0^{0} is controversial.
 In contexts where only integer powers are considered, the value 1 is generally assigned to 0^{0} but, otherwise, the choice of whether to assign it a value and what value to assign may depend on context.

 Negative exponents

 Exponentiation with negative exponents is defined by the following identity, which holds for any integer n and nonzero b: